03 Dec Eastgate

 When I had started my investigation, I’d initially pegged Harriet as some sort of serial killer.
 She fit the bill alright.
 It wasn’t until I managed to catch up to her, a little over a week ago, that I learned any different.
 We were staying in the same motel, and I saw her leaving as I checked in.
 I watched her closely, right up until she led another innocent girl into that room, just like she’d done with my Pauline.
 I was going to try and catch her in the act.
 I convinced myself I was going to save that girl, so I took some extreme measures.
-I’d already bought a gun and I kept it in my pocket as I threw a chair through the window of her room, then barged in like a madman.
+I’d already bought a gun, and I kept it in my pocket as I threw a chair through the window of her room, and then barged in like a madman.

 I found her with her teeth in that girl’s neck.
 Harriet tossed her aside, and rose to confront me.
 Blood ran down the neck of her victim, but there was none on her lips.
 As she stood, I could see her fangs in the moonlight, and in my shock, I fired at her.
 The bullets hit her in the chest, but she barely even flinched.
 Fangs bared, she fell upon me, seizing me by the throat.
 Her eyes studied me in the instant before she smiled.

 “It appears I have a stalker.”
 She said calmly.

 Desperate for help, I looked over at the girl she’d brought in with her.
 She sat on the bed, a hand pressed to the wound in her neck.
 But she didn’t run for help.
 She just stared at us, at me.
 Just an observer to our drama as it played out before her.